Mazelt/benchmark-opprf/README.md

 2^20:  4002  : 1024

 this wasn't easy. computation is in test.py.
-One has to use the formular from Pinkas et al for mega bins.
+One has to use the formula from Pinkas et al for mega bins.
 And at some point you have to increase maxb=1024 when the megabins are more then half the bins.
+For the unbalanced scenario this is a bit different. since we cant increase megabins above half of Beta (bins on client side.)
+So then the polysize is increasing.
+This gets computational expensive on the server side pretty fast.
+Communication-wise this isn't a problem. since polynomials are not that heavy.

 *Sweet-spot for low amount of elements and performance* What is a typical amount of keys for a day and the daily increment on the server